 The gut hormones that govern hunger

 Your gut isn't passive plumbing.
 It's a sensing organ, lined with cells that release hormones the moment food arrives.
 Those hormones travel through the bloodstream to the pancreas, the stomach, and — most importantly for weight — the appetite-regulating centers of the brain.
-Three of them matter most for modern obesity medicine.
+Three of them seem to matter most for modern obesity medicine.

 GLP-1 (glucagon-like peptide-1)